Dr. Brad Carmichael

 Dr. Andrea Gordon is a native of Wexford, PA, graduating from North Allegheny High School.
 She completed her undergraduate degree at the University of Pittsburgh and her DVM at The Ohio State University, School of Veterinary Medicine.
 Dr. Andrea enjoys spending time outside bike riding with her husband.
-Her family has 2 fluffy small dogs, Newt and Lorraine, a boxer, Bella and three cats, Petey, Marshall and Douglas.
+Her family has 2 fluffy small dogs, Newt and Lorraine, a boxer, Bella and three cats, Petey, Marshall, and Douglas.

 Dr. Jacob Knox was born and raised in Valencia, PA and graduated from Mars Area High School.
 He has known since 8th grade that he has wanted to be a veterinarian.
 He is passionate about the human/animal bond that he gets to cultivate every day.
 He earned his bachelor’s degree in Molecular Biology at Grove City College in Grove City, PA.
 He then went on to receive his DVM from Tufts University Cummings School of Veterinary Medicine in Boston, MA.
-His veterinary interests include surgery, dermatology, and ultrasound.
-In his free time, Jacob enjoys traveling and spending time with his wife, Amy, and his little girl, Ellie.
-He also enjoys watching Pittsburgh sports and spending time outdoors, hiking, biking, and exercising with his dog, Annie, a Brittany.
-He is excited to be a part of the exceptional team at Pleasant Valley Veterinary Clinic!
+His veterinary passions include orthopedic and soft tissue surgery, endoscopy, and ultrasound.
+In his free time, Jacob enjoys traveling and spending time with his wife, Amy, and his three little ones.
+He also enjoys watching Pittsburgh sports and spending time outdoors, biking, and hunting with his dog, Annie, a Brittany.
+He is excited to be a part of the most exceptional veterinary team in Pittsburgh!